 Over half of consumers like to see videos from the businesses and brand they follow.
 It’s quite simple.
 If a picture is worth a thousand words, what’s a video worth?
 Especially if it’s crafted well, produced well and really engages your audience?
 Video is convenient in many ways.
 Instead of reading a 5,000-word blog post, I can watch a 2-minute video summary.
 A video also plays a significant factor in the psychological stimulation aspect.
-But like any other content type, it has it’s time and place.
+But like any other content type, it has its time and place.
 For example, you can better reach your audience when they are busy or not able to be fully attentive through image posts or even blogs.

 3. Case Studies

-In content marketing, a case study is a type of content that allows you to portray your business and product or service as valuable to your existing and prospective customers – in effort to convert your audience to customers.
+In content marketing, a case study is a type of content that allows you to portray your business and product or service as valuable to your existing and prospective customers – in an effort to convert your audience to customers.

 A case study is an engaging story and sequence of data points about a problem that you aim to solve.
 It often starts with presenting the problem or challenge, the factors and variable involved, and the solution you believe is most effective.
-Case studies are exceptionally powerful when accompanied with research and statistics that reinforce your message.
+Case studies are exceptionally powerful when accompanied by research and statistics that reinforce your message.

 You can promote and distribute your case studies in various ways including face-to-face meetings, LinkedIn, Website downloadable assets or even in recorded or streamed presentations.

 Webinars are a very effective content marketing strategy simply because it allows you to engage and interact with your audience on a more personal level at scale.
-And the key word here is ‘at scale’.
+And the keyword here is ‘at scale’.
 A webinar is essentially a seminar on the web.
 It allows you to connect with a wider audience and market your business by having a 1-to-many medium where you can share, discuss and present your product or service.

 Webinars today are mostly used as a lead generation and sales closing tool.
 From a marketing funnel standpoint, your webinar is typically a middle-of-the-funnel (MOFU) marketing tool.
 To be successful, it requires that you build your top-of-the-funnel strategy to ensure you have a substantial amount of traffic flowing to your webinars.

-Blogging is the god father of content marketing and has been around since the beginning of mankind.
+Blogging is the godfather of content marketing and has been around since the beginning of mankind.
 Or probably not.
 But at least since human were able to document their ideas and stories on paper or even walls like the ancient Egyptians.
 In the modern digital era and with the birth of search engines, blogging was one of the first (if not the first) ways marketers used to generate traffic.
 And till today, blogging has its place and respect in the marketing world.
 I wouldn’t be writing this if it wasn’t important.

-Blogging not only allows you to create a sustainable channel of lead and sales generation, it also helps you establish authority and trust with your audience.
+Blogging not only allows you to create a sustainable channel of lead and sales generation, but it also helps you establish authority and trust with your audience.
 As a blogger, you are practically an author and most authors have a level of respect and trust with their audience that they wouldn’t have otherwise.

 As a business, blogging is quite critical to get right because it’s a fundamental element of your SEO strategy.
-When you blog, you are able to not only promote your business but also cross promote other businesses or blogs that will in turn want to collaborate with you and this is where the compounding effect of blogging can work on your side.
+When you blog, you are able to not only promote your business but also cross-promote other businesses or blogs that will in turn want to collaborate with you and this is where the compounding effect of blogging can work on your side.